LinkClinton/Code-Red/Documents/Resource.md

 The size of texture is equal width * height * depth * pixel size.

-For `Texture1D` the height and depth must be one.
+For `Texture1D` the height must be one.
-For `Texture2D` the depth must be one.

 **Notice : the layout of texture must be `ResourceLayout::Undefined` when we create a texture.**